levoai/docs/docs/security-testing/tasks/authn-authz/supported-auth-methods.md

 iam:
   authenticators:
     - name: <your friendly name for this authenticator>
-      type: api_key # Use API key authentication for API calls
+      type: api_key # Use API key authn-authz for API calls
   users:
     # This section defines users and their respective API keys
     - name: user_1
       api_keys:
       - name: <friendly name for your API key for user_1>
         value: <your api key value>
-      # Below defines which authentication mechanism to use
+      # Below defines which authn-authz mechanism to use
       authenticator: <friendly name of the authenticator specified above>
 ```
 If you using roles, the format is similar to the Basic Authentication example.
 You just need to use API key instead of username and password.